tchajed/botc-tools/README.md

 other nights.

 **Role sheet:** A replacement for the script tool's role sheet (for players) that uses the new icons.
-Planned is to implement a two-column layout.
 On mobile this is already quite usable.

 ## Role assignment features